jon4god/qa-plugin/readme.txt

 == Screenshots ==
 1. Q&A in Action
+2. Q&A on Frontend
+3. Q&A on Backend
-2. Waiting question
+4. Edit question
-3. Setting plugin
+5. Setting plugin

 == Changelog ==

+= 1.3 =
+* Add pagination setting
+* Add quick link for edit in E-Mail Alert on new Q&A
+* Fix some bugs

 = 1.0 =
 * Initial release